jdautomate/as-ec2-test/README.md

 * ./create.sh

-It will take a few minutes to complete, an instance is being created This one is faster, enter yes if asked if you want to allow the connection:
+It will take a few minutes to complete, an instance is being created *The next one is faster, enter 'yes' if asked "Do you want to allow the connection?" (it is a new server):

 * ./configure.sh